mongodb/docs/source/administration/monitoring.rst

 Replication issues are most often the result of network connectivity issues between members or a :term:`primary` instance that does not have the resources to support application and replication traffic.
-To check the status of a replica use the :command:`replSetGetStatus` or the following helper in the shell: ::
+To check the status of a replica use the :dbcommand:`replSetGetStatus` or the following helper in the shell: ::

      rs.status()